lubomyrV/project1/README.md

 Pay attention, some changes required, take a look into this file `src/main/resources/application.properties`, change following fields: `spring.datasource.username`, `spring.datasource.password` and `spring.jpa.hibernate.dialect` to corresponding values of your DB.

+Take a look in example how it works: http://temporariamente.com/ ,feel free to create account or add some records, but please do not clog the database.

 To build this app you need to run:

 `$ mvn clean`